tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 ## Add a rule for your ACLs

-Copy and paste your ACL rule below your `allowed_acls` to evalute the ACL data in your plan.
+Click the "Copy to Editor" button to add an `allowed_acls` rule to evalute the ACL data in your plan.

 <pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="insert" data-marker="# ACL restriction rule">